AdobeDocs/experience-manager-core-components.en/help/using/navigation.md

 ![](assets/screen_shot_2018-04-03at112055.png)

+* **Navigation Root**
-* **Navigation Root **- The root page, which will be used to generate the navigation tree.
+  The root page, which will be used to generate the navigation tree.
-* **Exclude navigation root** - Exclude the navigation root in the resulting tree, include its descendants only.
+* **Exclude navigation root**
+  Exclude the navigation root in the resulting tree, include its descendants only.

-* **Collect all child pages** - Collect all pages that are descendants of the navigation root.
+* **Collect all child pages**
+  Collect all pages that are descendants of the navigation root.

-* **Navigation Structure Depth** - Defines how many levels down the navigation tree the component should display relative to the navigation root (only available when **Collect all child pages **is not selected).
+* **Navigation Structure Depth**
+  Defines how many levels down the navigation tree the component should display relative to the navigation root (only available when **Collect all child pages** is not selected).

 ## Design Dialog {#design-dialog}